-Obviously not all wildlife refuges are open to campers, to be sure and check before you go.
+Obviously, not all wildlife refuges are open to campers, so be sure and check before you go.

-There are also boondocking memberships that you can be a part of.
+There are also boondocking memberships that you can join.
 These are sometimes more like moochdocking, but they’re great options anyways.
 There are two that are the most common.

-I have a ton of friends who use Harvest Hosts and I would guess that they are probably the most common boondocking for beginners membership.
-We haven’t tried them yet personally, but we are planning to soon.
-There usually aren’t any amenities but it’s a free and safe place to park and there are some neat locations!
+I have many friends who use Harvest Hosts, and they are probably the most common boondocking for beginners membership.
+We have yet to try them, but we are planning to soon.
+There usually aren’t any amenities, but it’s a free and safe place to park, and there are some neat locations!

-Harvest Hosts currently has over 2,500 locations all across the United States.
-They are most commonly farms, wineries, museums, golf courses, etc., and allow you to stay for one night at each location unless the owner personally offers for you to stay longer.
+Harvest Hosts currently has over 2,500 locations across the United States.
+They are most commonly farms, wineries, museums, golf courses, etc., and allow you to stay for one night at each location unless the owner personally offers to stay longer.

 A Harvest Hosts membership starts at $99/year without any discounts, but they offer discounts frequently.
-Staying at each location is free with your membership, but you are asked to purchase something from the locations that you stay at as a thank you for allowing you to stay.
+Staying at each location is free with your membership, but it is courteous to purchase something from the locations where you stay as a thank-you for allowing you to stay.

-Boondockers Welcome is a similar concept to Harvest Hosts, but it consists more of private property.
-You aren’t guaranteed to have any amenities, but 3 out of 4 Boondockers Welcome hosts usually have water and electric hookups.
+Boondockers Welcome is similar to Harvest Hosts, but it consists more of private property.
+You aren’t guaranteed any amenities, but 3 out of 4 Boondockers Welcome hosts usually have water and electric hookups.

 A membership to Boondockers Welcome costs $50/year.
-Once again though, staying at each location is free with your membership.
-If you use electricity you are encouraged to leave a tip for your host but it is not required.
+Once again, staying at each location is free with your membership.
+If you use electricity, you are encouraged to leave a tip for your host, but it is not required.

-Always check with each store before you park for the night, but there’s a few locations that are usually welcoming to overnight parking.
+Always check with each store before you park for the night, but a few locations are usually welcoming to overnight parking.

 - Truck stops